 I have been on a very bumpy journey throughout the Career Ready programme, but I was supported 110% of the way by my family, my amazing dad and my wonderful mentors Danielle and Lara.
 Both of my mentors helped me to see my full potential and taught me the importance of showing myself some love every once in a while – so I now always make sure that I have a Netflix and food day.
 The programme has been spectacular and I’d do it all over again!

 The moment when I realised that I would enjoy the programme was when I met my mentor Danielle Rowley for the first time at my college and it was from there that my interest in construction grew and my perception changed dramatically.
+I know that if I need support in the future that Danielle will be there for me.

 Construction was most definitely not something I was interested in at first.
 But there wasn’t one part of my work experience at Kier that I didn’t enjoy as all the different departments offered insightful knowledge about their job role.
 Now when I think of construction all I can think of is the opportunities it has brought, as well as the skills I have developed.
 I have built professional relationships that I will cherish for a long time.